 Benefits of Offshore Software Development

 The points below are the reasons many companies are turning to distant locations for their software needs.
-In other words, why outsource software development?
+In other words, offshore software development benefits or why outsource software development?

 - Flexibility is one of the most majority reasons companies outsource software development.
 With offshoring, it is easy to add or remove developers from the team.
 In fact, you may not even need the whole team ready from the start of the project.
 Instead, you can bring in the professionals necessary at each stage of the process.
 Flexibility is an important factor in business success, and not less, software development.